-The pastoral care team consists of the Ministry Team, Pastoral Care Co-ordinator, and trusted individuals.
+The pastoral care team consists of the Ministry Team, Jean Arkley (Pastoral Care Co-ordinator), and trusted individuals.
 Pastoral care provision is monitored monthly by the clergy.
 The pastoral ministry may be briefly summarised as the following activities:

 The Clergy and pastoral care team share in the visiting of the sick in home & hospital, the housebound, the lonely, the bereaved and anyone in general need of a confidential listening ear and prayer.
 If you would like a pastoral visit, or know someone who needs one, please contact Jean Arkley c/o the church office, telephone 0116 230 2626 or email the church office.